Boise State vs. Colorado State NCAA Football Odds, Plays and Insights | October 30, 2021

 Colorado State Stats and Trends

-- Colorado State has four wins against the spread in seven games this year.
+- In Colorado State's seven games this year, it has four wins against the spread.

 - The Rams have always covered the spread this year when underdogs by 2.5 points or more.

-- When Colorado State scores more than 22.1 points, it is 2-1 against the spread and 2-2 overall.

-- Colorado State is 2-2 against the spread and 2-3 overall when the team picks up more than 407.4 yards.
+- Colorado State is 2-1 against the spread and 2-2 overall in games when it records more than 22.1 points.

-- The Rams have seven giveaways this season, while the Broncos have 17 takeaways .
+- This season the Rams have seven turnovers, 10 fewer than the Broncos have takeaways (17).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.